s2-thalavai/serverless-event-driven-architectures-on-azure/README.md

 # Serverless Event-Driven Architectures on Azure

+A challenge
+Building and supporting infrastructure in a large organization can be a challenging task.
+Organizations usually rely on automation for all deployment steps, such as creating cloud environments for a department with a set of virtual machines containing preinstalled software, utilities, and services.
+This preinstalled software may have its own dependencies like database, storage, connection to log analytics, and other log services.

+However, utilities and services may also have external dependencies.
+Therefore, you need to have a mechanism to check and ensure that:

+- Required connections are established.
+- Dependencies are installed.
+- The proper automation runbook is triggered.
+- Alerts and logging are configured to notify the administrators or other team members.

 ## 1. Event-Driven Architecture

 - Event-Driven (EDA) is an architecture pattern that allows us to build highly scalable software and cloud systems.